Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 A3: The side effects of Fentanyl can vary depending on the dosage and method of administration.
 Common side effects of Fentanyl include nausea, vomiting, constipation, dizziness, drowsiness, and confusion.
 Other more serious side effects can include respiratory depression, addiction, and overdose.
 It is important to talk to your doctor before taking Fentanyl to discuss any potential risks or side effects.

-Read More: Is Geodon A Benzodiazepine?
+Read More: Is Chlordiazepoxide A Benzodiazepine?

 Q4: How is Fentanyl administered?